harsh6183/QuikAid/README.md

 => For live location used the OpenStreet Map source.

-## 25 july done with below parts adding in website.
+## 24 july done with below parts adding in website.
 => For Database I used Prisma and neon.
 => Authentication for the Authorized board feature is done using NextAuth and used JWT encryption and decryption for signup and login feature

-## Remaining part is to add on the sms feature
+## 25 july done with environment setup files and SMS integration
+=> Used Twilio for the SMS integration
+=> Added saftey major decrypt model.